 - Routine – to catch any issues early to avoid costly repairs in the future, as well as to check for any illegal activities or lease violations of tenants

-- Drive-by inspection – to see if a routine inspection is needed; landlords will only check on the exteriors and will not go inside the rental property
+- Drive-by inspection – to see if a routine inspection is needed; they will only check on the exteriors and will not go inside the rental property

 These inspections are also covered by the Right to Quiet Enjoyment Law.
 But if a landlord insists that there is no such clause in your lease and that gives him or her the right to do the inspection at any time, you should know that there is an “Implied Covenant of Right to Enjoyment,” which means that the law still applies even if not explicitly stated on your lease.

-During an inspection, the landlord is expected to respect the privacy of the tenant when doing so.
+During an inspection, they are expected to respect the privacy of the tenant when doing so.
 This means that the landlord is limited to doing a visual inspection and by just walking around the unit.
 He or she must not go through the personal belongings of the tenant, including searching the cabinets or pantry, but they can take photos of the property as reference to an extent.

 Ideally, tenants must be present while the landlord conducts an inspection to avoid any issues.
-But if not, a landlord must inform the tenant that he or she has conducted an inspection while the tenant is away.
+But if not, they must inform the tenant that he or she has conducted an inspection while the tenant is away.

-Can a Landlord Take Pictures of My Apartment Without Permission?
+Can They Take Pictures of My Apartment Without Permission?

-It is common for landlords to take pictures of the apartment during an inspection, but this does not mean that they can do so without the permission of tenants.
-If a landlord plans to take photos, he or she must first inform the tenant about it and the purpose of doing so.
+It is common for them to take pictures of the apartment during an inspection, but this does not mean that they can do so without the permission of tenants.
+If they plan to take photos, he or she must first inform the tenant about it and the purpose of doing so.

 Valid reasons are: